Virginia vs. Wake Forest NCAA Football Odds, Plays and Insights | September 24, 2021

 - Wake Forest's games have yet to go over 68.5 points this season.

-- The two teams combine to average 80.6 points per game, 12.1 more than the over/under in this contest.
+- Friday's total is 12.1 points lower than the two team's combined 80.6 points per game average.

-- These two squads combine to surrender 37.6 points per game, 30.9 fewer than this contest's over/under.
+- These two squads combine to allow 37.6 points per game, 30.9 fewer than this contest's over/under.

 - The average total in Cavaliers games this season is 61.0, 7.5 points fewer than Friday's over/under of 68.5 .

-- The 61.7 PPG average total in Demon Deacons games this season is 6.8 points fewer than this game's over/under.
+- The 68.5 over/under in this game is 6.8 points higher than the 61.7 average total in Demon Deacons games this season.

 Virginia Stats and Trends

-- Virginia has one win against the spread in three games this year.
+- So far this season Virginia has one win against the spread.

 - The Cavaliers covered the spread in their only game when favored by 4 points or more.